BowenYi-UCSD/cse15l-lab-reports/Week1_Lab_Report.md

 # $${Week \space 1 \space Lab \space Report}$$
-### $${\color{black} Foreword \space and \space Note}$$ I referred to nevzatseferoglu's answer in [this stackflow post](https://stackoverflow.com/questions/41604263/how-do-i-display-local-image-in-markdown) to insert images to this markdown file.
+### $${\color{red} Foreword \space and \space Note}$$ I referred to nevzatseferoglu's answer in [this stackflow post](https://stackoverflow.com/questions/41604263/how-do-i-display-local-image-in-markdown) to insert images to this markdown file.
 It's worth of having a look.
 In addition, if you are interested in a more detailed explanation in the topics I will go over soon, feel free to refer to our [CS 15L course website at UCSD](https://ucsd-cse15l-f22.github.io/week/week1/). **Also, if you are a UCSD student, the first step is to change your password of your assigned CSE 15L course account by Account Lookup Tool.
 Please completely follow [this doc](https://docs.google.com/document/d/1hs7CyQeh-MdUfM9uv99i8tqfneos6Y8bDU0uhn1wqho/edit) to change password.
 Any inconsistency, such as "clicking  check password button" can delay your password reset for hours.
 You may wait for 15 to 60 minutes before the new password becomes effective.***
 <br>